2025 EARLY BIRD SALE NOW ON!

 Aerial view of Kathmandu, Nepal at sunset with a stupa rising into the skyline.

-You'll have the morning free to explore a little more of Kathmandu before jumping on the bus and heading to Manthali.
-This remote region is where most Lukla flights now depart from (although if you're lucky they sometimes depart from Kathmandu) and you'll spend the night in safari tents near to the small airport so you're ready to jump on the first flight in the morning.
+Head out of the city by bus as you venture to Manthali.
+This remote region is where most Lukla flights now depart from (although if you're lucky they sometimes depart from Kathmandu out of the peak season) and you'll spend the night in safari tents near to the small airport so you're ready to jump on the first flight in the morning.

 Day 3